-- Broken rivets: Most umbrellas use a base that can be moved upward to the top to open the umbrella.
-This base is often called “runner”.
-When the runner reaches the top or the stretcher, which is a retractable combination of two rods joined together with rivets, it straightens and would hold the umbrella open.
-If it is broken, your umbrella will not remain open, but as will be explained in the process later, a thin but strong wire can fix this problem since you can use the wire as rivets to keep the two stretcher pieces together.
+- Broken rivets: Most umbrellas use a part that can be moved upward, along the shaft, to the top that opens the umbrella.
+This base is called the “runner”.
+When the runner reaches the top, the stretchers deploy upwards to hold the umbrella canopy open.
+Stretchers are joined to the ribs with rivets and it is these rivets that can fail.
+If the frame breaks in this way, the umbrella will not remain open, but as will be explained in the process later, a thin but strong wire can fix this problem since you can use the wire as rivets to keep the two pieces together.

 Some of the common problems that you cannot repair on your own include:

-- Broken spring: Most umbrellas also feature bottom and top springs that keep the runner in place when you close or open the umbrella.
-You need to push the runner above the top spring to open it completely and to push it below the bottom spring to close it.
-In some cases, the top spring also gets broken, and this is not fixable.
+- Broken spring: Some umbrellas (usually those that are not automatic) also feature bottom and top springs that keep the runner in place when you open or close the brolly.
+You need to push the runner up the shaft and above the top spring to “click” it open and to allow the runner to be held up.
+If the top spring becomes broken this is not fixable without professional help.

 How to Fix an Umbrella that Won’t Stay Open

 Let us now look into the details on how to fix umbrellas that won’t open.

 Before fixing an umbrella, you need to fully understand what needs to be fixed.
 Hopefully the points covered earlier will assist with this.
 Once the root cause is established, the correct fix can be applied.
 For example, why is the umbrella not opening correctly, and why it is not holding up, falling back? etc.